 We consider the rules of Community Amateur Sports Clubs and their implications.
-If your club is in the Berkshire area we, at WoodWhite Accountants Ltd, can advise you on the CASC rules.
+If your club is in the Reading area we, at WoodWhite Accountants Ltd, can advise you on the CASC rules.

 Local amateur sports clubs may wish to register with HMRC as Community Amateur Sports Clubs (CASCs) and benefit from a range of tax reliefs including Gift Aid.
 This factsheet considers the tax benefits and the registration requirements that clubs have to satisfy.

 - have as its main purpose providing facilities for, and promoting participation in, one or more eligible sports

 - not exceed the income limit.